mitrovicAleksandar446/Docker-PHP-Startup-Setup/README.md

 Then change your hosts file and add the following line:
 `127.0.0.1	my-app.com`

-In root, create directories **logs/my-apps/nginx** to preview nginx error and access logs if needed.
+In root, create directories **logs/myPHPs/nginx** to preview nginx error and access logs if needed.

 Create your own .env file in root of the project, based on .env.example, to use some features (Optional)

-!!! **IMPORTANT: Modify docker-compose.yml for adding your own PHP projects inside my-apps folder and add nginx domains based on your needs** !!!
+!!! **IMPORTANT: Modify docker-compose.yml for adding your own PHP projects inside myPHPs folder and add nginx domains based on your needs** !!!

 How-tos (navigate to this folder when executing):
 -------------------------------------------------